Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Compare RatesStart Now →

-This indicates that it has one of the highest financial ratings and customer approval in the state!
+This indicates that Geico has one of the highest financial ratings and customer approval in the state!

-Every company is going to have its share of complaints, and the bigger the company the more likely they are to have complaints.
+Every company is going to have its share of complaints, and the bigger the company, the more likely it is to have complaints.
 Which companies have the most complaints in Arizona?
-We’ve gone through and listed the number of complaints about some of the bigger companies in Arizona.
+We’ve listed the number of complaints about some of the bigger companies in Arizona.

 Insurance CompanyComplaints